Semantic Superiority vs. Forensic Efficiency: A Comparative Analysis of Deep Learning and Psycholinguistics for Business Email Compromise Detection: Related Work

-Early work focused on structural metadata and keyword density \cite{dhamija2006}.
-While effective against ``spray-and-pray'' phishing, these methods fail against targeted BEC where the attacker mimics standard business protocols.
 The advent of Transformers (BERT, RoBERTa) shifted focus to contextual embeddings.
-Lee et al. \cite{lee2020} demonstrated high accuracy with BERT on general phishing, but their work did not account for the ``clean'' nature of BEC, which lacks malicious URLs or attachments.
-Sanh et al. \cite{sanh2019} introduced DistilBERT, offering a viable latency-performance tradeoff for real-time email scanning, which serves as the backbone for our semantic stream.
+Lee et al.\ \cite{lee2020} demonstrated high accuracy with BERT on general phishing, but their work did not account for the ``clean'' nature of BEC.
+DistilBERT compresses BERT-like representations via knowledge distillation to reduce inference cost under constrained compute budgets; it is not introduced as an email-specific scanner, but is suitable as a latency-aware semantic baseline \cite{sanh2019,distilbert}.